baidyprod/AI-helper-test-task/readme.md

 ## Features
 * Chat understands conversation context
 * Chat has information about current weekday
-* Data about geolocation of shops is scraped
+* Geolocation of shops is being scraped from shops website

 ## Installation:
 * Clone the repository